User Guide

 Working with Storyboards

-Storyboards provide a screenflow view that lets visualize complex navigation flows between screens in a more graphical way.
+Storyboards provide a Screenflow view that lets you visualize complex navigation flows between screens in a more graphical way.
+If screens are linked together then the Screenflow will show link relationships between them.

 Use F5 to launch a full-screen presentation of your storyboard.